Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Buoyancy-Driven Bubbly Flows

-Recently, it has been shown that, within the Favre energy budget, the buoyancy term $\mathcal{F}^g(K)$ plays the role of a pure injection mechanism while pressure $\mathcal{P}(K)$ transfers energy from small to large scales~\cite{PandeyMitraPerlekar2023,Narula_2025}.
-Furthermore, ref.~\cite{Narula_2025} shows that other choices of filtered energy do not preserve the pure injection nature of buoyancy contribution, and the interpretation of the pressure transfer is also sensitive to the choice of definition.

-Hence, to test our series expansion, we evaluate the buoyancy and pressure contributions in the Favre budget~\eqref{eq:favre_budget} and the corresponding series expansion, in terms of the filtered fields (with Gaussian filter) as well as the corresponding correlation functions.
-The series expansion is evaluated up to second order in density fluctuations $\psi$, and we choose $\rho_0=1/2(\rho_B+\rho_L)$.
+Recently, it has been shown that the role of both the buoyancy and pressure terms is sensitive to the choice of definition of the large-scale energy in the scale-by-scale budget~\cite{Narula_2026jfm}.
+In particular, only the Favre definition preserves the pure injection nature of the buoyancy contribution.
+Hence, to test our series expansion, we evaluate the buoyancy and pressure contributions in the Favre budget~\eqref{eq:favre_budget} and the corresponding series expansion, in terms of the filtered fields (with the Gaussian filter) as well as correlation functions.
+The series expansion is evaluated up to second order in density fluctuations $\psi$, and we take $\rho_0=(\rho_B+\rho_L)/2$.
 The calculation of correlation functions is computationally expensive since we need to take into account all possible permutations of the fields.
-We perform angular averaging over the 6 Cartesian directions ($\pm\hat{\bx},\pm\hat{\boldsymbol{y}},\,{\rm and} \pm\hat{\boldsymbol{z}}$) for each increment vector $\br$.
-Following ref.~\cite{Hellinger_2020}, we use the correspondence $K=\sqrt{3}/r$ to plot all quantities as a function of $K$.
+We perform angular averaging over the 6 Cartesian directions ($\pm\hat{\bx},\pm\hat{\boldsymbol{y}},\,{\rm and} \pm\hat{\boldsymbol{z}}$) and $252^3$ centers for each increment vector $\br_i$.
+Following ref.~\cite{Hellinger_2020}, we use the correspondence $K=\sqrt{3}/r$ to plot all correlators as a function of $K$.